solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 -   Flexible Server: [Configure audit logs (Azure Portal)]

--   Single Server: [Configure and access audit logs in the Azure Portal]
+-   Single Server: [Configure and access audit logs in the Azure Portal][Configure and access audit logs for Azure Database for MySQL in the Azure Portal]

 -   [Configure and access audit logs in the Azure CLI]